 Self-guided audio tours allow visitors to check out the inner workings of the engine room; learn about life on board for the officers and yachtsmen in the crew cabins; and even peek into the queen's bedroom and the admiral's cabin.
 Guests can also admire the Royal Family Picture Gallery and a collection of furnishings from Her Majesty’s royal collection state apartments before stopping for tea with a view at the Royal Deck Tea Room, overlooking the scenic waterfront.

-There's a visitors center, where you can see the ornate binnacle, carved from a single piece of oak, that served as background for the royals' family photographs, but the real thrills start on board, where you can tour the state rooms.
-(This is the only royal residence where you’re allowed access to the Queen's bedroom!)
+The visitors center features the ornate binnacle, carved from a single piece of oak, that served as background for the royals' family photographs, but the real thrills start on board, where the state rooms can be toured (This is the only royal residence where visitors are allowed access to the queen's bedroom!).